s-borah/Eye-based-Verification/README.md

 * [**VISOB**](https://sce.umkc.edu/research-sites/cibit/visob_v1.html) - <ins> Visible Images</ins>.
 Noisy images but very large dataset of eye images captured through smartphones.

+> Datasets are not included in repo as they are not available in general public domain and access is given on case to case basis (refer the links above for procedure on applying for access to the datasets).

 ### For verifying two images if they are same or not there are essentially two approaches:

 * Define Anchor, Positive and Negative sets of images from dataset and optimize triplet loss function.
 But one must pick these from dataset only for the images which are harder to train and are close in distance.